1.1.4. Performance Classes

 Returns the computed Ritz values.

 This method provides access to the Ritz values computed during the algorithm’s execution.
-These values are typically used for eigenvalue approximations and further analysis.
+The buffer has GetRitzvBlockSize() elements.

 - Returns: